5/6/2025

 Operator

-Hello everyone and welcome to SSR Mining's first quarter 2025 conference call.
+Hello, everyone, and welcome to SSR Mining's first quarter 2025 conference call.
 Please be advised that this call is being recorded.
-Should anyone need assistance during the conference call, they may signal an operator requesting star then zero.
-At this time, for opening remarks and introductions, I would like to turn the call over to Alex Hunczek from SSR Mining.
+Should anyone need assistance during the conference call, they may signal an operator by pressing star then zero.
+At this time, for opening remarks and introductions, I would like to turn the call over to Alex Honchak from SSR Mining.
 Please go ahead.

 speaker

-Thank you operator and hello everyone.
+Thank you, operator, and hello, everyone.
 Thank you for joining today's conference call to discuss SSR Mining's first quarter financial results.
 Our consolidated financial statements have been presented in accordance with U.S. GAAP.
-These financial statements have been filed on Edgard and Cedar and they are also available on our website.
-There is an online webcast accompanying this call and you will find the information to access the webcast in this afternoon's news release and on our corporate website.
+These financial statements have been filed on EDGAR and CDAR, and they are also available on our website.
+There is an online webcast accompanying this call, and you will find the information to access the webcast in this afternoon's news release and on our corporate website.
 Please note that all figures discussed during the call are in U.S. dollars unless otherwise indicated.
 Today's discussion will include forward-looking statements, so please read the disclosures in the relevant documents.
 Additionally, we will refer to non-GAAP financial measures during our discussion and in the accompanying slides.
-We will use the press release for information about the comparable GAAP measures.
-Rod Antle, Executive Chairman, will be joined by Michael Sparks, Chief Financial Officer, and Bill McNevin, EVP Operations and Sustainability on today's call.
-I will now turn the line over to Rod.
+Please see our press release for information about the comparable GAAP measures.
+Rod Antle, Executive Chairman, will be joined by Michael Sparks, Chief Financial Officer, and Bill McNevin, EVP Operations and Sustainability, on today's call.
+I'll now turn the line over to Rod.

 speaker